Photo by Jirsak from Getty Images Pro

 OK, but how do I do THAT?

 The simplest, least-disruptive solution to mapping your supply chain is an automated tool.
 Traditional, manual solutions for supplier identification and tracking are adequate when initially introducing a supplier to your ecosystem.
-But these solutions are utterly incapable of tracking changes in that supplier’s security posture in anything approaching real-time.
-Which is a problem, as SANS researcher John Pescatore articulates in his whitepaper, to achieving high-level supply chain security maturity.
+These solutions are unable to meet the needs of most operational resilience strategies; in fact, they’re utterly incapable of tracking changes in that supplier’s security posture in anything approaching real-time.
+SANS researcher John Pescatore articulates in his whitepaper, this is a major obstacle to achieving high-level supply chain security maturity.

 But I don’t have an automated tool!

 You don’t have one yet.
 That’s where Interos comes in (a shameless plug, I know).
 But there’s a reason we’re bereft of shame here: our product solves this problem.
-Interos is the only AI-powered due supply chain assessment/risk management tool on the market (trust us we checked) and is designed to evaluate the security and overall health of your supply chain.
-Using the power of machine learning, clever engineering, and elbow grease Interos discovers, visualizes and assesses your suppliers and their supply chains, providing real-time scores across 5 health factors to deliver a continuous monitoring solution.
+Interos is the only AI-powered due supply chain assessment/risk management tool on the market (trust us, we checked) and it’s designed to evaluate the security and overall health of your supply chain.
+Using the power of machine learning, clever engineering, and elbow grease Interos discovers, visualizes and assesses your suppliers and their supply chains, providing real-time scores across 5 health factors and enabling you to form an up-to-date operational resilience strategy to deliver a continuous monitoring solution.

-That means knowing exactly where you and your suppliers and their suppliers stand at all times, without pesky paperwork or pricey due diligence.
+That means knowing exactly where you and your suppliers and their suppliers stand at all times, and handling the risks of supplier disruption without pesky paperwork or pricey due diligence.
 Our platform ingests data from over 85,000 sources in near-real time.
 This enables organizations to maintain constant awareness of their supply chain security posture with minimal effort.
 No time wasted forming discovery committees, eating bad sandwiches at catered meetings, or figuring out implementation costs.
 Just sign up for Interos and watch the insights roll in!

 Learn more about the importance of maintaining supply chain security by reading the SANS Institute’s recent whitepaper on the subject and at Interos.ai.